 One painting that Acne Studios displayed and that shows the abstract nature of Klint’s work is Adulthood.
 This painting is No. 7 in a group titled The Ten Largest.
 These ten paintings were done with tempera on paper and, staying true to their group’s name, stand 10 feet tall.
 If their size alone doesn’t capture one’s attention, learning how they came about might do the trick.

 Acne Studios’ Mario Shirt (L) Group IV, The Ten Largest, No. 7, Adulthood, 1907 By Hilma af Klint (R)

 Klint was commissioned to do the ten paintings but not how you might think.
 She was believed to have been a medium that received messages from spirits and in 1906 she said a spirit told her to create a certain artistic message.
-Klint followed what she was told and in doing so she produced one hundred and ninety three paintings.
+Klint followed what she thought she was told and in doing so she produced one hundred and ninety three paintings.
 They were to represent the spirit of the world and ten of these paintings are The Ten Largest.

 Several of Hilma af Klint’s paintings from The Ten Largest at The Guggenheim Museum in New York City, 2018

 Exactly how these paintings were commissioned and what they mean was never made perfectly clear.
 Like a lot of art, a guessing game is included with interpreting the pieces.
 However, we do know a lot about the paintings from notebooks that Klint filled with information.

 Pages from two of the notebooks written by Hilma af Klint